This turned into a pretty long article, so I’m going to provide a summary up-front for those of you who are time-challenged:

 - but the good news is that a leaky gut can be healed, which may slow or even reverse the autoimmune process that causes type 2 diabetes.

-So far in this series we’ve looked a model of understanding diabetes and obesity as autoimmune, inflammatory diseases.
+So far in this series on diabesity and metabolic syndrome, we’ve looked a model of understanding diabetes and obesity as autoimmune, inflammatory diseases.
 We’ve explored how obesity contributes to diabetes, and how insulin resistance contributes to obesity.
 And we’ve seen that, while diabetes and obesity often go hand in hand, that isn’t always the case; even skinny people get type 2 diabetes.

 I hope you’re aware by now that obesity and diabetes are not simply diseases of sloth and gluttony.
 Nor are they caused by eating too many carbohydrates (more on this later).
 You’ve probably also noticed that some people get fat and stay fat despite exercising regularly and not eating much, while others can eat ridiculous quantities of food, never exercise and stay lean.